pulakk/blog/remote-camera/index.md

 with the Dongle.
 This is not a mandatory step as you can simply try the tutorials mentioned above and see which one works, but it might help you get a direction on which one to try first.
 The OpenWRT tutorial on sending [AT Commands](https://openwrt.org/docs/guide-user/network/wan/wwan/at_commands) to your router can help you get started.
-You can use `lsusb` command from the OpenWRT terminal and the `dmesg` command to access kernel logs to see if your USB Dongle is able to connect properly to your router.
+On the OpenWRT terminal, you can use the `lsusb` command and the `dmesg` command (kernel logs) to see if your USB Dongle is able to connect properly to your router.
 After it is connected, you may send AT commands using `socat - /dev/ttyUSB<number>`.

 My E3372h-607 modem did not support `AT^PORTMODE?` command so I was not able to move forward with